STRIPERSPACE.COM LOGO

 There are many excellent lures for catching striped bass.
 Some of our favorites are shown below.

-My favorite swimming plugs are Bombers, 1 and 2, on the right.
+My favorite swimming lures are Bombers,

-I have caught more stripers on Bombers than any other plug I've ever used.
-Lately I have been using Mega Bait plugs, 3 and 4, on the right.
+I've also used Mega Bait lures, 3 and 4, on the right.
 They are slightly heavier and you can cast them farther.
 Also they have a neat built in rattle.
+Unfortunately they don't seem to be available anymore.

-Swimming plugs should be retrieved at a speed, usually slow, that allows their lips to impart a swimming motion on the lure.
+Swimming lures should be retrieved at a speed, usually slow, that allows their lips to impart a swimming motion on the lure.
 This results in a slight pulsation of the rod tip that you can both see and feel.

-Link to more about Swimming Lures
+Follow this link to see more about: Swimming Lures

 Sometimes you need to cast a little farther, and you need a heavier plug.
 Three good heavier weight swimming plugs are shown on the right.